Shopify/graphql-tools-web/packages/graphql-mini-transforms/README.md

 #### Options

-This loader accepts a single option, `simple`.
+##### simple

 This option changes the shape of the value exported from `.graphql` files.
 By default, a `graphql-typed` `DocumentNode` is exported, but when `simple` is set to `true`, a `SimpleDocument` is exported instead.
 This representation of GraphQL documents is smaller than a full `DocumentNode`, but generally won’t work with normalized GraphQL caches.

 ```js
 module.exports = {